 To merge differences, see Merge Simulink Models from the Comparison Report.

-For more information about the Comparison Tool, see Comparing Files and Folders in the MATLAB documentation.
+For more information about the Comparison Tool, see Comparing Files and Folders (MATLAB).